|Course Title||Digital Circuits & Systems|

 Lab kits will be handed out during your first lab session in Week 2.
 These kits are in short supply and expensive to replace.
 We therefore ask that you take care of your kit until the final practical exam, after which they will be collected from you.

 Should you discontinue the course, please return your kit as soon as practical to avoid inconvenience to yourself and the School.
 We may seek to recover from you the replacement cost of lost or unreturned kits (currently USD 127).
 In addition, you may have your mark in the course held at 00FL and/or be blocked from further enrolment at UNSW until the kit is returned.

 This course is evaluated each session using myExperience.
 Your feedback is highly appreciated.

-In 2016, as in previous years, students found the course challenging and interesting.
+In 2017, as in previous years, students found the course challenging and interesting.
 They particularly liked the close connection between theory and practice and enjoyed both the lectures and labs.
-This year, we will streamline some labs and provide suggested solutions for early labs when students find the hardware description language concepts a little daunting.
+This year, we aim to improve the tutorial experience and to enhance the lecture recording quality.